-- Add language to zoning and subdivision ordinances to help minimize impacts to environmentally sensitive areas. - Add characteristics of environmentally sensitive site design into the zoning ordinance as standards for certain districts. - Review the zoning ordinance to enable "small-scale" mixed-use development and to enhance the ability to implement area plan recommendations (particularly recommendations for mixed-use land uses). - Review parking requirements in zoning ordinance relative to environmental impacts, particularly looking for ways to reduce parking needs such as making shared parking more appealing/feasible and establishing parking caps in some districts. - Review tree ordinance to ensure that tree regulations are adequate to achieve desired results. (underway)
+- Add language to zoning and subdivision ordinances to help minimize impacts to environmentally sensitive areas. - Add characteristics of environmentally sensitive site design into the zoning ordinance as standards for certain districts. - Review the zoning ordinance to enable "small-scale" mixed-use development and to enhance the ability to implement area plan recommendations (particularly recommendations for mixed-use land uses) and to enable mixed/multi-use development on adjacent parcels in appropriate locations. - Review parking requirements in zoning ordinance relative to environmental impacts, particularly looking for ways to reduce parking needs such as making shared parking more appealing/feasible and establishing parking caps in some districts. - Review tree ordinance to ensure that tree regulations are adequate to achieve desired results. (underway)